Should the Timing of Inspections be Predictable?: Optimal timing of imperfect inspections

-In the maintenance regime with $\l_B > \bar \l_B$, the time $\hat{\tau}$ is low enough that a deterministic inspection time $\hat{\tau}$ strictly induces the agent to work.\footnote{When $\l_B \le \bar \l_B$, the time $\hat{\tau}$ is so large that inspecting before time $\hat{\tau}$ is necessary to motivate the agent to work.
-In this case, the force toward spacing apart inspections dominates, and hence periodic inspections are optimal.
-This is covered by \cref{res:imperfect_inspections}.\ref{res:speeding_up_imperfect}.
-Indeed, the cutoff $\bar{\l}_B$ is defined implicitly as the value of $\l_B$ for which $L_S ( \hat{\tau}) = U_0 - U_1$. } To reduce inspection costs, the principal could increase the period length, but this would not leverage the benefits of randomization stemming from large $\l_B$.
-Instead, it is optimal for the principal to randomize the time of the next inspection once time $\hat{\tau}$ has elapsed.
-The optimal inspection policy proceeds as follows.
-The agent initially gets an inspection-free period of length $\hat{\tau}$.
+The binding deviations are of the same form as in the maintenance regime under perfect inspections: work until time $s$, then shirk until the next inspection.
+But now these constraints bind only for $s = 0$ and for $s \geq \hat{\tau}$, where $\hat{\tau}$ is given in \eqref{eq:gamma_ast_0}.
+The point $\hat{x} = e^{-(\l_G + r) \hat{\tau}}$ is shown in the right panel of \cref{fig:delaying_breakdown_imperfect}.
+The optimal policy proceeds as follows.
+First, there is an inspection-free period of length $\hat{\tau}$.
 With positive probability, the agent is inspected exactly at time $\hat{\tau}$.
-If the agent is not inspected at time $\hat{\tau}$, then the next inspection arrives with a constant hazard rate thereafter.
-Once the inspection is conducted, the cycle repeats, beginning with a fresh period without inspections.\footnote{The structure of this policy is similar to the optimal policy in \cite{Varas2017} in the case in which the principal also values the information revealed by an inspection.
-In our model, however, the principal is only concerned with incentives and does not directly value this information.
-Moreover, the structure of the binding deviations is quite different in our problem.}
+If the agent is not inspected at time $\hat{\tau}$, then the next inspection is conducted with a constant hazard rate thereafter.
+Once the inspection is conducted, the cycle repeats, beginning with a fresh period without inspections.
+As $\d$ tends to $\infty$, the optimal policy in \cref{res:imperfect_inspections}.\ref{res:delaying_imperfect} converges to the exponential policy in \cref{res:delaying_perfect}: the inspection-free period $\hat{\tau}$ and the probability $\pi^\ast$ of inspecting at time $\hat{\tau}$ each tend to $0$, and the threshold $\bar{\l}_B$ converges to $\l_G$.

-The no-inspection time $\hat{\tau}$ is decreasing in $\l_B - \l_G$, as is clear from \eqref{eq:gamma_ast_0}.
-As $\l_B - \l_G$ increases, there is a stronger force towards randomization due to the relative convexity of the shirking agent's discount factor $e^{-(\l_B + r) T}$.
-The time $\hat \tau$ is also decreasing in the detectability parameter $\d$.
-The greater the rate $\d$ at which the agent's shirking leaves behind a paper trail, the shorter the no-inspection period.
-In particular, as $\d$ tends to $\infty$, the optimal policy in \cref{res:imperfect_inspections}.\ref{res:delaying_imperfect} converges to the optimal exponential policy from \cref{res:delaying_perfect}, i.e., $\hat{\tau}$ and $\pi^\ast$ both tend to $0$.
+The structure of the policy in \cref{res:imperfect_inspections}.\ref{res:delaying_imperfect} is similar to the optimal policy in \citet[Theorem 1, p.~2905]{Varas2020}, but their policy arises for different reasons.
+Our policy is driven by incentive provision alone.
+The binding deviations are global, and the policy in \cref{res:imperfect_inspections}.\ref{res:delaying_imperfect} is the cheapest way to incentivize work.
+Under the inspection technology in \cite{Varas2020}, by contrast, binding deviations are local, and the \emph{cheapest} way to incentivize work is to inspect with a constant hazard rate; see \cref{res:high_recovery_exponential} below.
+In their model, spacing inspections more evenly provides the public with better information about the state, which is payoff-relevant.